-- Grave Marking Scene: There's a lot in the concentration camp with the graves of many people dead years ago: Johnny Storm, Ben Grimm, Charles Xavier, Scott Summers, Kurt Wagner, Susan Richards, Reed Richards, Lorna Dane, Henry McCoy, etc.
+- Grave-Marking Scene: There's a lot in the concentration camp with the graves of many people dead years ago: Johnny Storm, Ben Grimm, Charles Xavier, Scott Summers, Steve Rogers, Kurt Wagner, Susan Richards, Reed Richards, Lorna Dane, Peter Parker, Henry McCoy, etc.

 - Homage Shot: The cover art, shown above, is rather famous and recognizable, and has been homaged by numerous other comic book lines (including both Star Wars and Star Trek), particularly when a Bad Future story is being told.

-- Mutually Assured Destruction: On the international level (merely mentioned) the USA and Europe are holding the sword of Damocles over the other.
+- Mutually Assured Destruction: On the international level (merely mentioned): the USA and Europe are each holding the sword of Damocles over the other.

 - Set Right What Once Went Wrong: The whole point of the story.

 - Storming the Castle: Averted.
-The X-Men thought that just 3 of them would simply get into the secured headquarters of the Sentinels and defeat them all... but it was a trap, and they were all slain.
+The X-Men thought that just three of them would simply get into the secured headquarters of the Sentinels and defeat them all... but it's a trap, and they are all slain.

 - The Straight and Arrow Path: Destiny uses a crossbow in the Brotherhood's attack.
 In fairness, she's an elderly lady with no other fighting powers.